Utils

 def store_patch_variables(

-pkl_fn:str | pathlib.Path, patch_size:list, patch_overlap:int | float | list, aggregation_mode:str,
+config_fn:str | pathlib.Path, patch_size:list, patch_overlap:int | float | list, aggregation_mode:str,

 apply_reorder:bool=False, target_spacing:list=None, sampler_type:str='uniform', label_probabilities:dict=None,

-samples_per_volume:int=8, queue_length:int=300, queue_num_workers:int=4, keep_largest_component:bool=False
+samples_per_volume:int=8, queue_length:int=300, queue_num_workers:int=4, keep_largest_component:bool=False,

 ):

-Example: >>> store_patch_variables( … ‘patch_settings.pkl’, … patch_size=[96, 96, 96], … patch_overlap=0.5, … aggregation_mode=‘hann’, … apply_reorder=True, … target_spacing=[1.0, 1.0, 1.0], … samples_per_volume=16, … keep_largest_component=True … )
+Example: >>> store_patch_variables( … ‘patch_settings.json’, … patch_size=[96, 96, 96], … patch_overlap=0.5, … aggregation_mode=‘hann’, … apply_reorder=True, … target_spacing=[1.0, 1.0, 1.0], … samples_per_volume=16, … keep_largest_component=True … )

 source